Creating Grids with QGIS

 Select: Add Items- Add Map

-Drag a rectangle in layout to place on the map
+Drag a rectangle onto layout to place on the map

 ** Ensure the map is selected in the view interface